johndjameson/johndjameson.com/_posts/2014-03-08-ampersands-and-google-fonts.md

 }
 {% endhighlight %}

-Because of different implentations of `@font-face` accross older browsers, Google delivers unique versions of this file depending on what browser makes the request.
+Due to different implentations of `@font-face` across older browsers, Google delivers unique versions of this file depending on what browser makes the request.
 The `@font-face` syntax has been standardized in recent years, making user agent detection less and less necesary as time goes on.
-If you're willing to drop Google's user agent detection *in favor of making fewer <abbr>HTTP</abbr> requests*, then we can paste this <abbr>CSS</abbr> directly into our stylesheet.
+If you're willing to drop Google's user agent detection *in favor of making fewer <abbr>HTTP</abbr> requests*, then **we can paste this <abbr>CSS</abbr> directly into our style sheet.**

 {% highlight css %}
 @font-face {